Garth: Live from Central Park

 Garth: Live from Central Park was a concert held by American country pop musician Garth Brooks on August 7, 1997 at Central Park in New York City.
 Dubbed "Garthstock" (paying homage to Woodstock), the concert was free of charge and became the largest concert ever held in the park, with an estimated audience of over 1,000,000.
 It was filmed and broadcast live on HBO, as well as later included in Brooks' The Entertainer DVD collection, released in 2006.

 Background

-Brooks announced a free concert in Central Park during his 1996–98 world tour, and the only stop in New York during its entire record-breaking duration.
+Brooks publicly announced a free concert in Central Park during his 1996–98 world tour, and the only stop in New York during its entire record-breaking duration.
 Initial reports of expected attendance from Brooks' promoter was 1 million, while New York City mayor Rudy Giuliani's office estimated a modest 300,000.
 Speculation about the area's acceptance of country music, as well as any cross-genre special guests, filled the media days prior to the concert.
 At the concert, it was revealed that Billy Joel and Don McLean were the rumored special guests, joining Brooks separately onstage to perform a selection of their songs.